1. Language and Speakers

 3.3.1.1 Overview

-Nominals comprise over fifty per cent of entries in the database.
-The entries comprise 1,060 nouns, 30 pronouns, and small numbers of interrogatives, particles and interjections.
+Nominals comprised over fifty per cent of entries in the database.
+Linguists found 1157 nouns, 30 pronouns, and small numbers of interrogatives, particles and interjections.

-Researchers found glosses for cardinal directions specific to Mirniny country.
-This demonstrates the important link between speech group members and their particular country, as well as the manner in which nature was used to assist with navigation and methods for orientation.
+Researchers found glosses for cardinal directions that made use of nature specific to Mirniny country.
+This demonstrates the important link between speech group members and their country, as well as the manner in which nature was used to assist with navigation and orientation.

 Winaka can be glossed as south wind (Thieberger, 2017).
-From this gloss, paired with that of wanparti, we know the breeze coming from the south may have offered cool respite from the harsh conditions .
+From this translation and that of wanparti, we know the breeze coming from the south may have offered cool respite from the harsh conditions .

 3.3.1.2 Nouns